m1n/minHUD/README.md

 experimental TF2 HUD for funzies

-Make a folder called "minHUD"
+1) Make a folder called "minHUD"

-place the "resource" and "scripts" inside of that folder
+2) place the contents of the zip file inside of "minHUD"

-put your now filled "minHUD" folder in tf/custom/
+3) put your now filled "minHUD" folder in tf/custom/

 enjoy your broken hud that's not even done yet :D